Angel Reese: In popular culture

 Reese was portrayed by comedian Punkie Johnson on the April 8, 2023, episode of Saturday Night Live.
 Johnson's skit parodied Reese's gesture at the end of the 2023 NCAA Division I championship game and her dispute over Jill Biden's comments about inviting Iowa to the White House.

 In 2023, Reese was included in the Time 100 Next list, which recognizes emerging leaders from around the world.
 She was featured in the 2023 edition of the Sports Illustrated Swimsuit Issue as part of the magazine's efforts to empower women.
 In the same year, Reese appeared in the Harper's Bazaar Icons Issue, which highlights 14 people inspiring cultural change.
 She was included in the Forbes 30 Under 30 sports list for 2024.

 Reese made a cameo in the music video for "Put It on da Floor Again" by Latto and Cardi B, released on June 2, 2023.
 In the song, Cardi B says "I been ballin' so damn hard, could've went to LSU."
 She was featured on The Money Game: LSU, a six-part NIL-focused docuseries by Prime Video that followed her, Jayden Daniels, Flau'jae Johnson, Livvy Dunne, Alia Armstrong, and Trace Young through LSU's 2023–24 sports season.
 The series was nominated for Outstanding Documentary Series (Serialized) at the 46th Sports Emmy Awards.

 On July 17, 2023, the newly renovated basketball court at the Scotts Branch Recreation Activity Center in Reese's hometown of Randallstown, Maryland, was named the Angel Reese Court.
 Later that week, she threw out the first pitch at a Baltimore Orioles game and was presented with the key to the city of Baltimore from Mayor Brandon Scott.

 Reese attended the annual Met Gala in New York City on May 6, 2024, and was one of several star athletes announced as a member of the 2025 Met Gala host committee.

 In January 2025, Reese featured as the cover star for Vogue magazine's winter issue, profiling the convergence of sports and fashion in her career.

 In July 2025, Reese was named the co-cover athlete for the Leave No Doubt edition (alongside Shai Gilgeous-Alexander and Carmelo Anthony), and solo cover athlete for the WNBA edition of NBA 2K26, a popular video game, making Reese the second WNBA player after A'ja Wilson to be featured on a cover of a global edition of the game.

-Reese walked in the Victoria's Secret Fashion Show 2025 in October 2025, becoming the first professional athlete to walk in the show.
+Reese walked in the Victoria's Secret Fashion Show in October 2025, becoming the first professional athlete to walk in the show.

+During the 2026 WNBA All-Star Weekend, Mattel and Reese unveiled a signature Barbie doll in her likeness, making her only the second WNBA player after Sue Bird to receive one, along with a Barbie-themed colorway for her line of basketball shoes.